johnapost/dinnerplate/README.md

-**Dinnerplate 0.1.0**
+**Dinnerplate 0.2.0**

 ### Overview ###

 This is a static web app generator.
-It relies on the gulp build system and AngularJS for the frontend data.
-Delightful front-end UI is achieved with famo.us.
+It relies on the gulp build system and AngularJS.

 ### How do I get set up? ###